tf1997/jvm-exporter/README.md

 **Q: What if the metrics are not updating?**

-A: Check that the JVM processes are running and that jvm-exporter has sufficient permissions to access the jstat command.
+A: Check that the JVM processes are running and that ferris-watch has sufficient permissions to access the jstat command.

 ## License